Paving the Way towards 800 Gbps Quantum-Secured Optical Channel Deployment in Mission-Critical Environments: Introduction

 \section{Introduction}

 Quantum Key Distribution (QKD) is a well-known symmetric-key distribution method that does not rely on computational assumptions.
 Rather, it leverages principles of quantum mechanics to provide communication channels with unconditional security, mathematically proven by multiple studies \cite{Shor-Preskill,Lo-Chau,Koashi}.
 This article mainly concerns itself with the implementation, deployment and integration of QKD technologies into real-world network infrastructures.
-For a detailed discussion of the theory behind QKD, as well as its security, challenges, and a survey of state-of-the-art real-world tests, see \cite{alleaume2014using,gyongyosi2019survey, AmerSurvey}.
+For a detailed discussion of the theory behind QKD, as well as its security, challenges, and a survey of state-of-the-art real-world tests, see \cite{alleaume2014using,gyongyosi2019survey, AmerSurvey, OpticalSurvey}.
+That said, we briefly cover here some of the previous efforts in validating the real-world applicability of QKD technologies.